nilium/snow/README.md

 Snow Engine
 ===============================================================================

-The Snow Engine is a person project of mine to build a game/rendering engine.
+The Snow Engine is a personal project of mine to build a game/rendering engine.
 It is currently licensed under a simplified BSD license, found under COPYING and provided below for reference.